Jets quarterback Justin Fields ruled out with concussion, Tyrod Taylor to start against Buccaneers

 It's a tough break for Fields, who had a standout debut against Pittsburgh with a touchdown pass and two TD runs in the loss.
 But he struggled mightily against the Bills, going just 3 of 11 for 27 yards and running for 49 yards on five carries before leaving the game with the concussion.

-Glenn said edge rusher Jermaine Johnson (ankle), safety Tony Adams (groin), nickel cornerback Michael Carter II (shoulder), defensive tackle Jay Tufele (illness), wide receiver Josh Reynolds (hamstring) and running back/kick returner Kene Nwangwu (hamstring) were being evaluated, but “a lot of those guys are trending in the right direction.”
+Fields isn't the only key Jets player dealing with an injury this week.
+Edge rusher Jermaine Johnson (ankle), safety Tony Adams (hip), nickel cornerback Michael Carter II (shoulder), defensive tackle Jay Tufele (illness), wide receiver Josh Reynolds (hamstring) and running back/kick returner Kene Nwangwu (hamstring) all sat out practice Wednesday.
+Glenn did acknowledge that “a lot of those guys are trending in the right direction.”

 AP NFL: https://apnews.com/hub/nfl